Skip Navigation

 Schedule a wellness exam

-Seeing your primary care provider at least once a year is the single most important thing you can do for your health.
+Seeing your primary care clinician at least once a year is the single most important thing you can do for your health.

-At your annual exam, your physician will help keep you healthy and reach your wellness goals.
+At your annual exam, your care team will help keep you healthy and reach your wellness goals.
 They screen for diseases to stay ahead of medical issues and check in on your overall well-being.

 Get moving to stay well

-If you’re focused on improving your fitness routine, put a plan in place to be more active and drop the extra pounds.
-According to Wellstar Internal Medicine Physician Dr. Asher Niazi, consistency is key to succeed.
+If you’re focused on improving your fitness routine, put a plan in place to be more active.

 Set a sleep routine

-Having a bedtime routine is essential to catch more Z’s over the year.
+Having a bedtime routine is essential to catch more Zs throughout the year.
 When you wake up feeling rested, you often feel more productive and energized throughout the day.

 Limit your screen time before getting in bed.
 Bright screens from a phone, computer or TV can keep your brain awake and make it harder to fall asleep.